 Jay is desperate to make a successful social experiment film that questions people’s morality, but his desire for success throws his own morality into question.

 The Housemate from Hell (script) is a short film I made in the final year of my Film & Video Degree.
-It’s a dark comedy about how a lack of communication and suppressed emotions lead to antagonism.
+It’s a dark comedy about how a lack of communication can fuel resentment and lead to antagonism.
 It also uses the device of the untrustworthy narrator (inspired by the Doctor Who episode Love & Monsters): clues being spread throughout that contradict the narrator’s story.

 Cleanly and organised, James is a peaceful, heavenly soul.
 But when Mike, a slobby party animal, moves in, a war begins with the housemate from hell.